SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 Create an Identifier Group for incoming UN/EDIFACT interchanges, which might have different sender identifiers in the UNB segment:
 - (a) Scroll down to **Identifier Groups**.
 - (b) Click **Create**; a pop-up will open.
-- (c) Enter the identification number `GE-XX`, where G stands for group and XX is your User ID.
+- (c) Enter the identification number `GE-UserXX`, where G stands for group and XX is your User ID.
 Ensure the identification number is no longer than 14 characters; if necessary, remove leading zeros.
 - (d) Enter the Alias: `TP_UN/EDIFACT_G`.
 - (e) Select the Type System: `UN/EDIFACT`.
 - (f) Select the Scheme: `Mutually defined` with the value `ZZZ`.